quiaro/safe-blog/README.md

 Multi-user blogging platform for authorized users only.

-Users register/sign in to have the ability to create/edits posts, give feedback and comment on other users's posts.
-All blog posts are public and can be viewed from the project's home page, but users's cannot interact with the posts until they've signed in.
+Users must register/sign in to have the ability to create/edits posts, give feedback and comment on other users's posts.

 This project delivers a simple and responsive user interface supported by [Bootstrap](http://getbootstrap.com/), and it is configured for deployment on Google App Engine.
 It makes use of the [wepapp2 framework](http://webapp2.readthedocs.io/en/latest/), the template library [Jinja2](http://jinja.pocoo.org/docs/2.9/) and [Google Cloud Datastore](https://cloud.google.com/appengine/docs/standard/python/datastore/) for storing and managing data.
 It supports **Python v2.7.10** and **Google Cloud SDK v143.0.1**.